malakkhaled123/ESP32_Team_Task_2/README.md

 Automatic Closing: The door closes automatically after a specified time if no person is detected.

 Bonus: Simulation and Schematic
-TinkerCAD Simulation: The project is simulated in TinkerCAD to ensure proper functionality.
+TinkerCAD Simulation: The project is simulated in TinkerCAD to ensure proper functionality available as a video (Bar_Graph_Simulation.mp4)

-Fritzing Circuit Schematic: The schematic diagram of the Smart Lock system is available in Fritzing format (smart_lock_schematic.fzz).
+Fritzing Circuit Schematic: The schematic diagram of the Smart Lock system is available as (Circuit_Diagram).

 Code
-The Arduino code for the Smart Lock system is located in the Code folder (smart_lock.ino).
+The Arduino code for the Smart Lock system is located in the Code folder (Smart_Lock.cpp).

 Circuit Schematic
-The circuit schematic for Task 2 is available in Fritzing format (smart_lock_schematic.fzz).
+The circuit schematic for Task 2 is available in Fritzing format (Circuit_Diagram.png).